Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation: Test Cases

 All the simulations presented in the next sections were obtained with a dynamical model including $J_2-J_4$ zonal harmonics

 in which $\bbb{r} = [x,y,z]^T$ and $\bbb{v} = [v_x,v_y,v_z]^T$ are the spacecraft position and velocity vectors; $\mu$, $R_e$, and $J_i$ are the gravitational parameter, the mean equatorial radius, and the $i$-th zonal harmonic coefficient of the Earth.
 Any dynamical model can be selected without affecting the algorithm complexity as the required state transition matrices are automatically obtained with \gls{da} without the need to derive and integrate the variational equations.
+The model in Eq. \eqref{EoM} was used to demonstrate that the method is agnostic to the dynamical model used, as the state transition matrices are automatically obtained with \gls{da} without the need to derive and integrate the variational equations.
+In Sec. \ref{sec:extensiveSim} it will be shown that the perturbation effect is negligible for the vast majority of the cases presented in this work, this feature is relevant when extending to strongly non Keplerian cases.

-In Sec. \ref{sec:MandmIterations}--\ref{sec:maxT} we offer a detailed analysis for the reference scenario, which is the case with the highest collision probability in the dataset (details in Appendix).
-In Sec. \ref{sec:extensiveSim} we provide a summary of the method performance when applied to all the datasets.
-Unless differently specified, all simulations assume $\Delta t = 1$ min, a maximum impulse of $6E-3$ m/s (corresponding to a constant acceleration of $1E-4$ m/s$^2$ in each segment), tol$_M = 1E-3$ m/s, and tol$_m = 1$ m.
-The one-minute discretization is deemed appropriate to approximate finite burn arcs by a sequence of impulses.
-Note that a uniform discretization in an angular variable, such as the true anomaly, should be in general preferred unless orbits are almost circular as in our test cases.
-The simulations are run on a MacBook Pro with a 3,5 GHz Dual-Core Intel Core i7 and 16 GB Memory.
+In Sec. \ref{sec:MandmIterations}--\ref{sec:ecc} we offer a detailed analysis of the reference scenario, which is the case with the highest collision probability in the dataset (details are found in the Appendix).
+In Sec. \ref{sec:extensiveSim} we provide a summary of the method's performance when applied to the entire dataset.
+Unless specified, all simulations assume $\Delta t = 1$ min, a maximum impulse of 6 mm/s (corresponding to a constant thrust of 30 mN for a reference spacecraft of 300 kg), tol$_M = 1$ mm/s, and tol$_m = 1$ m.
+The one-minute discretization is deemed appropriate to approximate finite burns with a sequence of impulses, even in the case of eccentric orbits.
+Although not implemented here, a uniform discretization in an angular variable, such as the true anomaly, to avoid oversampling would, in general, be preferred.

+The simulations are run on a MacBook Pro with a 2,3 GHz Quad-Core Intel Core i7 and 16 GB Memory.